DEDtm/Doc-Link-Cleaner/README.md

 ## ⚠️ Limitations

-- Only processes links within the open document; does not affect external or cross-document references.
+- Processes content only within the currently open document.
 - Does not handle specialized document structures like built-in table of contents or sidebar links.

 ## 🔧 Functions Overview